maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 4.
 Pay Required Fees

 In accordance with the Maine Freedom of Access Act, the State of Maine Judicial Branch charges a record search fee and a separate fee for copying court records.
-Interested parties who wish to access criminal court records may be required to provide a form of identification, usually a government-issued photo ID and pay all applicable fees, which are calculated by the court.
+Interested parties who wish to access criminal court records may be required to provide a form of identification, usually a government-issued photo ID, and pay all applicable fees, which are calculated by the court.
 However, individuals who wish to access criminal court records for cases they were party to are exempt from paying any record search fees.

 How Do I Find Maine Criminal Court Records by Mail?